Las Vegas Cannabis Hotel Coming April 2023

 Regulations that prohibit pot lounges within 1500 feet of casinos

-For those who get the munchies after smoking, The Lexi will be home to a Cajun steakhouse led by Executive Chef Jordon Savell (of Hell's Kitchen Season 19 fame).
-The hotel will also feature a conventional alcohol bar and lounge, while the Lexi Pool will allow topless swimming (one of the few in Vegas to feature a European-style swimming environment).
-The Lexi will also boast live music in small, intimate settings.
+For those who get the munchies after smoking, The Lexi is home to a Cajun steakhouse led by Executive Chef Jordon Savell (of Hell's Kitchen Season 19 fame).
+The hotel also features a conventional alcohol bar and lounge, while the Lexi Pool allows topless swimming (one of the few in Vegas to feature a European-style swimming environment).
+The Lexi also boasts live music in small, intimate settings.

 Cannabis Infused Dinners

 For a monthly fee of $25 or an annual cost of $240, The Lexi will offer a special subscription called Elevations Nation.
 This program will grant members access to all Lexi Hotel lounges.
-In addition, Elevations Nation members will receive exclusive invitations to weekly concerts, stand-up comedy, a dinner series, wine pairings, and—what you were truly salivating for—cannabis-infused dinners.
+In addition, Elevations Nation members will receive exclusive invitations to weekly concerts, stand-up comedy, a dinner series, wine pairings, and—what you were truly salivating for—cannabis-infused dinners at the swank restaurant.

-"This program will grant members access to all Lexi Hotel lounges, including the cannabis lounge in the planning."
+"This program will grant members access to all Lexi Hotel lounges."

 According to the Elevations Nation website: "The Elevated Cannabis Club is a community of the canna curious, adventure seekers, and everyone in between.
 Through sophisticated consumption venues, canna friendly events, and unique member activities, Elevations Nation aims to be an industry leader in cannabis, hospitality assimilation."
 Awkward grammatical construction on the part of the Elevations peeps, but we get the point.

-🎧 Like what you just read?
+🎧 Did you enjoy The Lexi: Las Vegas Cannabis Hotel?
 Listen and learn with our highly educational weekly Cannabis Commerce + Chemistry Podcast.
 At under 30 minutes per episode, it helps industry professionals stay current on trending topics.